members.omers.com

 If you are no longer working for an OMERS employer

-Please do not send this form earlier than 60 days before your retirement start date.
+• Submit your application no earlier than 60 days before your retirement start date.

 If you have more than one OMERS membership